PCI and PMI projects

 Upgrade of the internal line between West Tyrol and Zell/Ziller

 The West Tyrol substation is an important network node in APG’s transmission grid in western Austria.
-The Inn Valley axis that connects the two substations in Zell/Ziller and West Tyrol, continuing over the Arlberg mountain, along with the interconnecting lines to Germany and Switzerland make up APG’s transmission grid in western Austria.
+The Inn Valley axis that connects the two substations in Zell/Ziller and West Tyrol, continuing over the Arlberg Mountain, along with the interconnecting lines to Germany and Switzerland make up APG’s transmission grid in western Austria.
 In the future, the Inn Valley axis will provide a high-performance connection to the planned 380-kV ring.
-The increase in capacity on the West Tyrol–Zell/Ziller line is an important factor in advancing the integration of renewables into the grid, enabling connections to pumped storage power plants and developing the market.
-Together with the 380-kV ring and its connections to the transmission grids of our partner TSOs in Europe, the high-capacity Inn Valley axis forms part of the APG target grid as well as the basis for future security of supply.
+By increasing the capacity of the Westtirol–Zell/Ziller transmission line, key conditions are being created to advance the grid integration of renewables, the connection of regional pumped-storage power plants, and market development.
+A high-capacity Inntal axis, together with the Austrian 380-kV ring and its connections to the transmission grids of European partner transmission system operators, constitutes a key component of the APG target grid and is essential for maintaining security of supply in Austria in the future.

 Basic data: